gabrielBarbutti/altegrad-challenge/README.md

 The table  summarizes the results of our best input combinations, but not of the best models, as there were small variations that produced better models than the first 3 lines (the last line was indeed our best model).
 An example of this are the models of the second and third rows (SBERT \& GAT / SBERT \& Doc2Vec), which performed better when training with the whole dataset, but we decided to present the results of all models with the division of training and validation set to have a fairer comparison.

+We reached top 5 in kaggle challenge private leaderboard with 0.09725

 | Abstract Embedding | Node Embedding | Manual features | Train | Val | Test |
 | ------------- | ------------- | ------------- | --------- | --------- |--------- |
 | Doc2Vec | Node2Vec | No  | 0.078 | 0.052 | 0.225 |
 | SBERT | GAT | No  | 0.087 | 0.082 | 0.143 |
 | SBERT | Node2Vec | No  | 0.061 | 0.052 | 0.146 |
 | SBERT | Node2Vec | Yes  | 0.059 | 0.048 | 0.104 |
+[Result table : Negative - log likelihood obtained after training the network and choosing the model with the smallest validation loss.
+Test score is calculated with approximately 50% of the test dataset]